Can I Smoke Legal Marijuana While Pregnant?

 Effects of Marijuana on the Fetus

 While there may be some pregnant women who assume that marijuana doesn’t affect their developing babies, there is preliminary research that says it does.
-The THC in cannabis is said by experts to cross the placenta and reach the fetus, which can potentially harm birth weight, cognition and brain development.
+The THC in cannabis is said by experts to cross the placenta and reach the fetus, which can potentially harm birth weight, cognition, and brain development.
 It can also end up in your breast milk.

-Again, there is no real strong evidence of marijuana causes harm during pregnancy, but along with low birth weights, babies born to mothers who used the drug while they were pregnant might have an increased risk of becoming anemic and suffering from other health issues that require intensive care.
+Again, there is no real strong evidence that marijuana causes harm during pregnancy, but along with low birth weights, babies born to mothers who used the drug while they were pregnant might have an increased risk of becoming anemic and suffering from other health issues that require intensive care.
 The Centers for Disease Control and Prevention (CDC) express concern over attention and memory problems when a fetus in utero is exposed to THC.

 Children’s Focus and Academics

 Six-year-old children whose mothers used marijuana on a daily basis during their first trimester had difficulty understanding concepts in reading and listening.
 Ten-year-old children who were exposed to the drug while in utero had difficulty focusing their attention and were more impulsive than other kids.

-Numerous studies have found brain changes in 18- to 22-week old fetuses linked to their mother’s cannabis use.
+Numerous studies have found brain changes in 18- to 22-week-old fetuses linked to their mother’s cannabis use.
 Researchers have noted that exposed male fetuses showed the abnormal function of the amygdala, which is the area of your brain where emotion is regulated.

-What This Means for You, the Pregnant Mother
+What This Means for Pregnant Mothers

 Although studies on cannabis and the growing fetus are still minimal, choosing to use medical marijuana is a serious decision.
 You should talk with your doctor before you use marijuana during your pregnancy or while you’re breastfeeding.